 If a repair worker does not come within the response time or keep to a specific morning or afternoon agreed with you, please contact the Choice Services Centre and we will follow it up immediately.

 Under the Right to Repair regulations, you have a right to have certain repairs done within set time limits.
-We can send you a leaflet about this.
+More information is available on our website.